youssefchaker/YouTube-Audio-Downloader/README.md

 # YouTube Audio Downloader

-This Python script allows you to download audio from YouTube videos, either the full audio or specific segments.
+This Python script allows you to download audio from YouTube videos, either full audio, specific segments or an entire playlist.

 ## Features